 In 1921 a conference was held in Cairo to decide the future of Iraq.
 The colonial secretary was Winston Churchill who rightly believed that Britain couldn't afford to defend Iraq and thought if he could show big savings it would help his ambition to be Chancellor of the Exchequer.
 The conference chose Faisal the Hashemite son of Sherif Hussein ibn Ali as Iraq's first king.
 T.E.
 Lawrence, Lawrence of Arabia, was at the Cairo conference - reluctantly perhaps - and supported Faisal from his personal knowledge and friendship.
 The Cairo Conference introduced a twenty year plan that would let Faisal rule but with British advice.
 In August 1921 Faisal became king and the British ruled.

-First World War recruiting poster promoting Imperial unity during the war
+First World War recruiting poster promoting Imperial unity

 League of Nations Mandates